 The Forest Acts changed the lives of the pastoralists.
 They were prevented from entering many forests, that had earlier provided good pastures.
 The pastoralists now needed a permit for entry.
 It specified the period during which they could stay in the forest.
 If they overstayed, they were fined.
 They had to leave the forest, even when forage was available.

 (c) Criminal Tribes Act: The colonial government wanted to rule over a settled population.
 They wanted them to live in fixed places, with fixed rights in particular fields.
 Such a population could be ruled easily.
-Settled population was seen as peace loving and law abiding.
+The settled population was seen as peace-loving and law-abiding.
 The colonial people were suspicious of nomadic and pastoral tribes, who moved from place to place and hawked their goods.
 They had no fixed place of residence and moved every season to find pasture for the animals.

 Ans.
 The Maasai community lost their grazing lands because:

-(ii) From the late 19th century, British colonial government in east Africa encouraged the peasants to expand cultivation.
+(ii) From the late 19th century, the British colonial government in East Africa encouraged the peasants to expand cultivation.
 As a result, pasturelands were converted into cultivated lands.

-(iii) Large areas of grazing Maasai land was converted into game reserves like Maasai Mara and Samburu National Park in Kenya and Serengeti Park in Tanzania.
-Pastoralists could not enter the reserves, they could neither graze their animals nor hunt animals.
+(iii) Large areas of grazing Maasai land were converted into game reserves like Maasai Mara and Samburu National Park in Kenya and Serengeti Park in Tanzania.
+Pastoralists could not enter the reserves, and they could neither graze their animals nor hunt animals.

-Ans. (a) In India, by the mid-nineteenth century, various forests acts were passed.
+Ans. (a) In India, by the mid-nineteenth century, various forest acts were passed.
 Through these acts, some forests which produced commercially valuable timber like deodar and sal were declared ‘reserved’.
 No pastoralist was allowed access to these forests.
-In protected forests, some customary rights of the pastoralists were granted but their movement was restricted.
+In protected forests, some customary rights of the pastoralists were granted, but their movement was restricted.